ambersariya/katas/booking-cqrs/README.md

 ## Booking subject

-We whant to make a booking solution for one hotel.
+We want to make a booking solution for one hotel.

 The first 2 users stories are :

-- As a user I whant to see all free rooms.
+- As a user I want to see all free rooms.
-- As a user I whant to book a room.
+- As a user I want to book a room.
-- They whant to use the CQRS pattern, To do that we will have :
+- They want to use the CQRS pattern, To do that we will have :

 one command service with a function bookARoom(Booking) they call the WriteRegistry they notify the ReadRegistry called by query service with function Room[] freeRooms(arrival: Date, departure: Date)